🧠 Advanced

 Why Combine Prompting Techniques?

-• Nuanced outputs: Combining roles, instructions, and examples helps the model generate responses that align with specific needs.
+• Nuanced Outputs: Mixing roles, instructions, and examples guides the model to produce responses that closely match your needs.

 Combining Role and Instruction Prompting